Rukun-Aaron/cs235_lab_code/Html/cs235Lab1/Lab1Report.md

     - I learnt about how and why one would want to employ a virtual environment to develop code in.
     - I learnt that conda is a system that allows the creation and management of such virtual environments.
       - It does this by partitioning a portion of the drive and reserving it for virtualization when the enviroment is active
+    - I learnt how to generate and download all the packages listed in a file.
+    -  I learned how to implement breakpoints to help during debugging and how to manipulate variables with the debugging feature.
     ---

     ## **Hands on tasks:**